nuxeo/nuxeo-labs/README.md

 Feel free to use it or let's be inspired for your own code.

 * [_nuxeo-labs-fancybox_](https://github.com/nuxeo/nuxeo-labs/tree/master/nuxeo-labs-fancybox): In Studio, define a layout, a callback Automation Chain and an XML Extension.
-You now have a Fancybox dialog, and in the automaiton chain, you get the values enetered by the user
+You now have a Fancybox dialog, and in the automation chain, you get the values enetered by the user
 * [_nuxeo-labs-images_](https://github.com/nuxeo/nuxeo-labs/tree/master/nuxeo-labs-images):
   * Operations to convert, watermark, crop, ... images
   * Crop toolbar button with UI